bitsandbytes-foundation/bitsandbytes/README.md

 # Bits&Bytes

-Bits&Bytes is a light-weight wrapper around CUDA custom functions in particular 8-bit optimizers.
+Bits&Bytes is a lightweight wrapper around CUDA custom functions, in particular 8-bit optimizers.

 ## Features
 - 8-bit Optimizers: Adam, AdamW
 - Percentile clipping: A gradient clipping technique that adjusts dynamically for each weight-tensor during training
-- Stable Embedding Layer: Improved stability through better initialization, normalization and sparse gradient updates
+- Stable Embedding Layer: Improved stability through better initialization, normalization, and sparse gradient updates
 - Fast quantile estimation: Up to 100x faster than other algorithms
 - 8-bit quantization: Quantile, Linear, and Dynamic quantization

 #### Details
 - **8-bit Optimizers** use an 8-bit instead of 32-bit state and thus save 75% of memory.
 Currently supports the following optimizers:
-- **Percentile Clipping** is an adaptive gradient clipping technique which adapts the clipping threshold automatically during training for each weight-tensor.
-It tracks a history of the past 100 gradient norms and the gradient is clipped at a certain percentile p.
-For most tasks p=5 works well and provides improve stability and in some cases even better performance (ResNet-50 ImageNet).
+- **Percentile Clipping** is an adaptive gradient clipping technique that adapts the clipping threshold automatically during training for each weight-tensor.
+It tracks a history of the past 100 gradient norms, and the gradient is clipped at a certain percentile p.
+For most tasks, p=5 works well and provides improved stability and, in some cases, even better performance (ResNet-50 ImageNet).
 - The **Stable Embedding Layer** uses a less variable initialization coupled with layer norm for stability.
-Usually, dense optimizers are used in conjunction with sparse BPE/word embeddings and these dense optimizer perform incorrect updates which can lead to stability.
-The Stable Embedding Layer fixes this problem performing sparse updates by default for any chosen bnb optimizer.
+Usually, dense optimizers are used in conjunction with sparse BPE/word embeddings, and these dense optimizers perform incorrect updates, leading to instability.
+The Stable Embedding Layer fixes this problem by performing sparse updates by default for any chosen bnb optimizer.
-- Fast quantile estimation via **SRAM-Quantiles** algorithm which is up to 100x faster than previous algorithms to estimate quantiles.
+- Fast quantile estimation via **SRAM-Quantiles** algorithm, which is up to 100x faster than previous algorithms to estimate quantiles.
 - Various **8-bit Quantization** schemes which are useful to compress data.
 For example, gradient communication or Mixture of Experts token routing can be improved by using 8-bit quantization before communication followed by decompression to 16/32-bit.

 ## Requirements & Installation